ISAIAH

 CHAPTER 12

-1. Everyone will love, praise, and exalt God.
+1. Everyone will sing, praise, and exalt the name of God.

 CHAPTER 13